felipekuncar/felipekuncar.github.io/_pages/about.md

   - /about.html
 ---

-I am Postdoctoral Fellow at the [University of Canterbury](https://www.canterbury.ac.nz), in Christchurch, New Zealand.
+I am a Postdoctoral Fellow at the [University of Canterbury](https://www.canterbury.ac.nz), in Christchurch, New Zealand.